A brief guide to the British royal family, by The Crown’s historian Robert Lacey

 Royal folk present medals to valiant soldiers and cups to victorious sporting teams, and in every field they enter they are expected to ‘set a good example’.
-This has often made for a deluge of media headlines when they do not – from Prince Philip crashing his car at the start of 2019, to the serious issues raised at the end of this year by Prince Andrew’s widely criticised attempts to defend his friendship with the convicted US sex offender, Jeffrey Epstein.
+This has often made for a deluge of media headlines when they do not – from Prince Philip crashing his car at the start of 2019, to the serious issues raised at the end of 2019 by Prince Andrew’s widely criticised attempts to defend his friendship with the convicted US sex offender, Jeffrey Epstein.

 How much power does the royal family have?

 The essence of a representative people’s monarchy is that the people have all the power and the monarch has none – though the proliferation of crown and robes and sceptres makes the balance look exactly the opposite.